Swimming Pool Blog

 Small amounts of oil inevitably find their way into your open air pool.
 Much is brought in on the wind, or dragged in by swimmers.
 Pool lubricants and some gel type pool clarifiers can add oils to your pool, which eventually is trapped in the filter grids.

 Using a degreaser like TSP, or our DE filter cleaner product, soaking to remove oils is a good treatment every year or two, to remove DE grid fabric clogging oils.
-For severe oil problems use a pool enzyme, and use Aqua-Perl DE powder substitute, which has twice the oil absorption capacity as DE powder.
+For severe oil problems use a pool enzyme, and use Perlite DE powder substitute, which has twice the oil absorption capacity as DE powder.

 DE Filter Grids Clogged with Scale